Fresco-Haze/lost_found/README.md

 # 🔍 CampusFind
-A smart Lost & Found platform for university campuses — built with Flask, SQLite, and Africa's Talking SMS.
+CampusFind is a Lost & Found web platform built specifically for university campuses.
+Students and staff can report lost or found items, browse listings, and get automatically matched with potential owners.
+When a match is found, both parties receive an SMS notification instantly via Africa's Talking.

+Built for Kenyatta University 🎓

 ## ✨ Features
 | Feature | Description |